0 Comment

 They should help provide insights into how effectively leaders can convey the organization’s goals and values to employees.

-In addition, they also help to learn about how to align the goals of individual employees with the organization’s goals.
+In addition, they help employees learn to align their goals with the organization’s goals.

 3. Effective Employee Recognition